AvolitesLtd/TitanManual/docs/about-the-consoles/sapphire-touch.md

 On the right hand side are DVI/USB connections for another external touch screen (screen 3) and a general purpose USB connector.

-Power is connected in the middle of the rear panel
+Power is connected in the middle of the rear panel.

-*\
-*